YouthCodingWorkshops/uptime-monitor-demo/README.md

-# Welcome to your CDK Python project!
+# Uptime Monitor Meeting Demo

 This is a blank project for Python development with CDK.